 Students develop a high degree of proficiency in single-engine commercial maneuvers and instrument flying.
 All flight requirements for the single-engine commercial and instrument rating are completed, and performance meets or exceeds the current FAA instrument and commercial Practical Test Standards.
+Consists of approximately 34.6 hours of flight training.
 Special fee required.
 1 lecture / 4 laboratory hours